 List repositories within an ACR registry |

-That’s it — two tools, both read-only.
+Still two tools, both read-only.
 No image pushing, no tag management, no vulnerability scanning.
 This is enough for discovery (“What registries and images do we have?") but not for any registry management workflow.
-Given that the broader Azure MCP server covers 40+ services, ACR coverage is minimal compared to other Azure integrations.
+The .mcpb bundle format does lower setup friction significantly.

-Available via NuGet, npm, or Docker.
+Available via NuGet, npm, Docker, or .mcpb bundle.
 All tools are designed to be non-destructive and idempotent — consistent with the overall Microsoft MCP server philosophy.

 Harbor (Community)